Chevrolet Cruze Insurance Rates

 Column chart showing Chevrolet Cruze insurance prices range from $777 to $5,214 for full coverage

-If you have a few points on your driving record or you were responsible for an accident, you could be paying $1,600 to $2,300 extra every year, depending on your age.
-A high-risk auto insurance policy is expensive and can cost from 44% to 131% more than the average rate.
+If you have a few points on your driving record or you caused an accident, you could be paying at least $1,600 to $2,300 additional every year, depending on your age.
+A high-risk auto insurance policy ranges around 44% to 131% more than the average rate.
 View High Risk Driver Rates

-Your home state also has a big influence on Chevrolet Cruze insurance prices.
-A middle-age driver might find rates as low as $900 a year in states like Iowa, Maine, and Idaho, or at least $1,940 on average in New York, Louisiana, and Michigan.
+Your home state plays a big part in determining prices for Chevrolet Cruze insurance rates.
+A good driver about age 40 could pay as low as $900 a year in states like Idaho, Maine, and Iowa, or at least $1,940 on average in Michigan, Louisiana, and New York.

 Chevrolet Cruze Insurance Rates by State